ThoSe1990/cwt-cucumber/README.md

 ## CWT Cucumber for C++
 The C++ API compiles its own `main`, which means you only need to implement the step definitions.
-There is also a `cucumber-no-main` target if you need your own main.
 I use a simple `box` class for demsontration (the `box` related methods should be self-explanatory).

 ### Implementing Steps - First Example
 Include the `cwt/cucumber.hpp` header and give each step a function name and a step name.
 The details (assertions, scenario context, defines) can be found [in the docs](...) or briefly below.

 ```cpp